vivek378521/eth-transactions/README.md

 1. `/getTx/<address>` this api fetches the transactions from etherscan and dumps it into the mongodb.
 2. `/processTx/<address>` this api calculates the balance of ether from your transactions available in your db.
 3. `/getBalance/<address>` this api fetches the address balance from etherscan and inr value of eth from coingecko api.

+PS You will notice that I am only fetching the top 99 transactions, and dumping into the db, why? because fetching all past transactions will take a long time and then it would not be a synchronous process.
+It has to be done on the side, it will be like customer onboarding.
+You can tinker with etherscan api to fetch more transactions.

+Customer onboarding => Fetching all customer data from another service/customer and putting it into our systems.